sadra-hatami/Electronics-Business-Website/README.md

 ### Does the site need a backend?

-No. It is a static front-end page.
+No. It is a static front-end project.

 ### Why use a local server?